enquire now

 The suburb borders Coorparoo to the west, Norman Park to the north, Carina to the east, and Holland Park to the south.
 Its neighbours share similar character housing and lifestyle appeal, but Camp Hill’s elevation and views consistently push its median price above the surrounding area.

-Camp Hill Border Map: Key Locations and Neighborhoods Around the Area.
+Camp Hill Border Map: Key Locations and Neighborhoods Around the Area in Brisbane

 Whites Hill Reserve forms a natural boundary to the south-east.
 Properties adjacent to the reserve should be checked for bushfire overlay, which affects a small pocket near the reserve’s edge.
 Flood risk across most of the suburb is minimal, though individual property checks via the Brisbane City Council flood awareness map are always recommended before purchasing.